Fivex-Labs/conform-react/README.md

 | `customComponents` | `Record<string, React.ComponentType<any>>` | ❌ | Custom components for field types |
 | `loading` | `boolean` | ❌ | Shows loading state |
 | `disabled` | `boolean` | ❌ | Disables entire form |

+## 📋 Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a detailed history of all changes and new features.

 ## 🤝 Contributing